David Ogilvy, 12th Earl of Airlie

+Early life

+Airlie was born on 18 July 1893 in Cahir, County Tipperary, Ireland.
 He was the eldest son of David Ogilvy, 11th Earl of Airlie, and his wife, the former Lady Mabell Gore.
+He inherited his father's titles in 1900 at the age of six when his father died in the Boer War, and was one of the trainbearers to Mary of Teck at her coronation in 1911.
+Lord Airlie was educated at Eton and Royal Military Academy Sandhurst.

+Career

-He inherited his father's titles in 1900 at the age of six, and was one of the trainbearers to Mary of Teck at her coronation in 1911.
-He became a Representative Peer for Scotland in 1922, was appointed a lord-in-waiting in Stanley Baldwin's government in April 1926, and was made a Knight Commander of the Royal Victorian Order on 10 May 1929.
+He became a Scottish representative peer in 1922, was appointed a lord-in-waiting in Stanley Baldwin's government in April 1926, and was made a Knight Commander of the Royal Victorian Order on 10 May 1929.

-In June 1936, he became Lord Lieutenant of Angus and was appointed Lord Chamberlain to Queen Elizabeth in March 1937.
-As a senior member of the royal household, he was a guest at the 1947 wedding of Princess Elizabeth and Philip Mountbatten, Duke of Edinburgh.
+In June 1936, he became Lord Lieutenant of Angus.
+He was a guest at the 1947 wedding of Princess Elizabeth and Philip Mountbatten, Duke of Edinburgh.
 He was elevated to Knight Grand Cross of the Royal Victorian Order in 1938, made a Knight of the Order of the Thistle in 1942 and was appointed Chancellor of the Order of the Thistle in 1956.

-He was the father in-law of Princess Alexandra of Kent, Lady Ogilvy.

-Marriage

-On 17 July 1917, Lord Airlie married Lady Alexandra Coke (d.
-1984), second daughter of Thomas Coke, 3rd Earl of Leicester, and they had six children, twenty-one grandchildren, and twenty-nine great-grandchildren: